Looking for a farming apprenticeship in the Kootenays? Check out Intentional Peasants in Edgewood, BC!

 We have a small herd of cattle that we raise for grass-finished beef and home scale dairy.
 We use draft horses and human labour as the main power sources on the farm, but also utilize a tractor and power tools when appropriate.
 Much of the cleared property is in pasture and hay.

-We are not certified organic currently, but generally follow organic farming practices, not using pesticides or artificial fertilizers.
+We follow sustainable farming practices, not using pesticides or artificial fertilizers.
 We work within the ecology and limits of the land, building soil with manure, compost, and cover crops.

 We keep things simple, favouring low tech and human or animal powered solutions.
 The farm is off grid, and we try to keep our impact on the land light.